-Land Use Designation Base Zone Description Height Allowance/ Requirement Low-Medium Density Residential RM-1-3 Provides for both single-family and multifamily housing, per the San Ysidro Community Plan, with a low-moderate density range of 10 to 22 du/ac.
+Land Use Designation LDC Zoning Designation 1 Description Additional Height Allowance2 Low-Medium Density Residential RM-1-3 Provides for both single-family and multifamily housing, per the San Ysidro Community Plan, with a low-moderate density range of 10 to 22 du/ac.
 N/A Medium Density Residential RM-2-5 Provides for multifamily housing within a medium-density range of 15 to 30 du/ac.
-50 feet maximum Community Commercial/ Residential Permitted CC-3-4 Provides for shopping areas with retail, service, civic, and office uses for the community.
-It can also be applied to Transit Overlay Zones where multifamily residential uses of 0 to 44 du/ac could be added to enhance the viability of existing commercial uses.
-40 feet maximum CC-3-6 N/A 1.
-Refer to LDC Chapter 13 for applicable Base Zone and Development Regulations 2.
-See Table 2-1
+10 feet Community Commercial/ CC-3-4 Provides for shopping areas with retail, service, civic, and office uses for the community.
+It can also be applied to Transit 10 feet Residential Permitted CC-3-6 Overlay Zones where multifamily residential uses of 0 to 44 du/ac could be added to enhance the viability of existing commercial uses.
+N/A

+^{1.} Refer to LDC Chapter 13 for applicable Base Zone and Development Regulations

+^{2.} See Table 2-1